Tobias Thyberg

-Olof Tobias Sebastian Thyberg (born 12 September 1975) is a Swedish diplomat who is Sweden's Ambassador to Ukraine from September 2019.
+Olof Tobias Sebastian Thyberg (born 12 September 1975) is a Swedish diplomat who served as National Security Advisor to the Government of Sweden from 8 to 9 May 2025.
+He resigned within 12 hours after his pictures from Grindr had surfaced.
+He was Ambassador of Sweden to Ukraine from 2019 to 2023.

 Biography

-Tobias Thyberg was born in Stockholm.
+Tobias Thyberg was born in Stockholm on 12 September 1975.

 He holds an M.Sc. in political science from the Uppsala University and an M.Sc. in international economics from the Stockholm School of Economics.
-He speaks English, Russian, French, Spanish and German.
+He speaks Swedish, English, Russian, French, Spanish and German.

 Tobias Thyberg is a career diplomat who served as Ambassador of Sweden to Afghanistan until August 2019.
 His previous diplomatic postings include Swedish missions in New Delhi, Moscow, Washington, D.C., as well as the Swedish Representation to the European Union in Brussels and the Delegation of the European Union to Georgia.

-Since the autumn of 2019, Thyberg has served as the Swedish Ambassador to Kyiv, Ukraine.
+On 8 May 2025, he was appointed as National Security Advisor to the Government of Sweden, but resigned 12 hours later on 9 May after sensitive pictures of him on the dating app Grindr were anonymously sent to the government.

+Personal life

+Thyberg lives in central Stockholm with his husband Florian Fuckner, a German citizen.